gvanrossum/gvanrossum.github.io/interviews/BrettCannon.md

 **Alta Vista was good.**

 Anyway, I kept running into advice like, Perl should be your sixth language, and Python is a great first language.
-So I tried Python and immediately liked it.
-I read the tutorial in the docs, and I think I also read an O'Reilly book around then.
-Not Mark Lutz's *Programming Python* with the snake.
-The smaller one:
+I tried Python and immediately liked it.
+I read the tutorial in the docs, and I think I also read an O'Reilly book around
-*Learning Python*, with the mouse on the cover.
+then: not Mark Lutz's *Programming Python* with the snake, but the smaller one, *Learning Python*, with the mouse on the cover.
 I'm not sure if it was out yet, but if it was, I read it -- I've always preferred books. **[It was. --Guido]**

 **Was that by Alex Martelli?**

-No, that was also Lutz, remarkably.
+No, that was Mark Lutz.

 **I forget which book Martelli was involved with.**

-That was the Cookbook.
+That was *Python Cookbook*.
 Anyway, I learned Python and loved it, and somewhat ironically I didn't end up needing object-oriented programming for that entrance exam after all.
 But I liked Python enough that I kept using it -- and I've been using it ever since.
 So that's how I found Python, and Python found me.